Partners in Discovery

 Biospecimens may be collected from patient blood, cheek swabs, saliva, bone marrow aspirates, and when there is leftover tissue from surgeries.

-As of spring 2023, nearly 10,000 patients at UVA alone have consented and allowed their clinical data, biospecimens, and molecular data to be collected and made available to researchers.
-Paired biospecimens have been collected for thousands of patient partners, and genetic data have been obtained from nearly 1,000 people.
-Having such a large dataset from so many patients with different cancer types gives our researchers the opportunity to observe and understand cancer at every level, from specific gene mutations to population statistics.
+As of summer 2023, more than 10,000 patients at UVA alone have consented and allowed their clinical data, biospecimens, and molecular data to be collected and made available to researchers.
+Paired biospecimens have been collected for many of our patient partners, and whole exome and transcriptome data have been obtained from a subset of these patients that are eligible for ORIEN’s free sequencing program called Avatar.